w32zhong/pytorch-that-I-successfully-built/README.md

 python extract_build_structure.py | tee build-struct.log
 ```
 the output is saved in [build-struct.log](./build-struct.log).
+The output can be used to draw a module dependency graph as shown at the top.

 ## Redo Python package building
 To redo the whole process of Python package building (without compiling dependencies like Caffe2 etc.):